korewireless/Microvisor-Demo-MQTT/README.md

 ## Actions

-The code creates and runs two threads.
+The code creates and runs four threads:

-One thread periodically toggles GPIO A5, which is the user LED on the [Microvisor Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/microvisor-nucleo-development-board).
+- A thread periodically toggles GPIO A5, which is the user LED on the [Microvisor Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/microvisor-nucleo-development-board).
+This acts as a heartbeat to let you know the demo is working.

-The second thread It also emits a “ping” to the Microvisor logger once a second.
-Every 30 seconds it makes a `GET` request to `https://jsonplaceholder.typicode.com/todos/1`, a free API the delivers an object JSON testing.
+- A thread manages the network state of your application, requesting control of the network from Microvisor.
+- A work thread which consumes events and dispatches them in support of the configuration loading and managed MQTT broker operations.
+- A data collection thread which consumes data from an attached sensor (or demo source) and sends it to the work thread for publishing.

 ## Cloning the Repo